networkedsystemsIITB/LoadGenerator/README.md

 ######User Manual

-Please find the document user_manual.pdf under the docs folder.
+Please find the document User_Manual.pdf under the docs folder.
 It contains detailed instructions for downloading, installing and running the LoadGen and use it to run various tests.

 ######Developer Manual

-Please find the document developer_manual.pdf under the docs folder.
+Please find the document Developer_Manual.pdf under the docs folder.
 It contains detailed instructions for understanding the codebase.

 ######Authors